-• Foreseeable risks: Clearly identify all study risks, including potential safety concerns and adverse events.
-Study risks include any risks that the study participant is exposed to as a result of participation in the clinical trial.
-Consider psychological, legal, social, and economic risks as well as physical risks.
-Consider how the proposed clinical trial might affect the daily lives of the individuals participating in the study.
-If the risks are unknown, this should be stated.
-If applicable, any potential risk to the study personnel should be identified.

-Risk management and emergency response:

-- Appropriate to the study's level of risk, describe how safety monitoring and reporting to the IRB and FDA/international regulatory agency (if applicable) will be managed and conducted. - Describe all safety measures to minimize and/or eliminate risks to study participants and personnel or to manage unpreventable risks.
-Include safeguards and planned responses such as dose reduction or stopping criteria based on toxicity grading scales or other predetermined alert values. - Discuss the overall plan for provision of emergency care or treatment for an adverse event for study-related injuries, including who will be responsible for the cost of such care. - Address any special precautions to be taken by the study participants before, during, and after the study (e.g., medication washout periods, dietary restrictions, hydration, fasting, pregnancy prevention). - Describe any special care (e.g., wound dressing assistance, transportation due to side effects of study intervention impairing ability to drive) or equipment (e.g., thermometers, telemedicine equipment) needed for the study participants enrolled in the study.
+- Foreseeable risks: Clearly identify all study risks, including potential safety concerns and adverse events.
+If applicable, any potential risk to the study personnel should be identified. - Risk management and emergency response: Appropriate to the study's level of risk, describe how safety monitoring and reporting to the IRB and Regulatory Agency (if applicable) will be managed and conducted.
+Describe all safety measures to minimize and/or eliminate risks to human subjects and study personnel or to manage unpreventable risks.
+Include safeguards and planned responses such as dose reduction or stopping criteria based on toxicity grading scales or other predetermined alert values.
+Discuss the overall plan for provision of emergency care or treatment for an adverse event for study-related injuries, including who will be responsible for the cost of such care. - Potential benefits: Describe known and potential benefits of the study to the human subjects who will participate in the study.
+Articulate the importance of the knowledge to be gained as a result of the proposed research.
+Discuss why the potential risks to human subjects are reasonable in relation to the anticipated benefits to the human subjects and others that may be expected to result. - Attachment 8: Data Management and Sharing (no page limit): Upload as "Data_Manage.pdf".
+The Data Management attachment should include the components listed below. - Data Management: Describe the data to be gathered and all methods used for collection, including the following: - Data: The types of data, software, or other materials to be produced. - Acquisition and processing: How the data will be acquired, including the time and location of data acquisition, if scientifically pertinent.

-Potential benefits:

-- Describe known and potential benefits of the study to the study participants who will participate in the study. - Articulate the importance of the knowledge to be gained as a result of the proposed research. - Discuss why the potential risks to study participants are reasonable in relation to the anticipated benefits to the participants and others that may be expected to result. - Attachment 7: Data Management (no page limit): Upload as "DataManage.pdf".
-The Data Management attachment should include the components listed below.

-- Data Management: Describe the data to be gathered and all methods used for collection, including the following: - Data: The types of data, software, or other materials to be produced. - Acquisition and processing: How the data will be acquired, including the time and location of data acquisition, if scientifically pertinent.
 If use of existing data resources is proposed, describe the origin of the dataset.
 Provide an account of the standards to be used for data and metadata format and content.
-Explain how the data will be processed. - Identifiers: Describe the unique identifiers or specific code system to be used to identify study participants, if applicable.
+Explain how the data will be processed. - Identifiers: Describe the unique identifiers or specific code system to be used to identify human subjects, if applicable.